 With a little preparation, you can take the headache out of moving to the States and have a smart, stress free move.

-Between coming to terms with leaving friends and family behind and wrapping up loose ends to prepare for your move, there’s a very small window of time to deal with the ‘admin’ stuff of moving abroad.
-Some items, like redirecting your mail, can be easier than others – like opening a bank account in your new home country.
-You may think the number of things to do before relocating are long and daunting, but with a little foresight and lots of lists, they don’t have to be.
+Coming to terms with leaving friends and family behind and wrapping up loose ends to prepare for your move leaves little time to deal with the admin stuff of moving abroad.
+Some items, like redirecting your mail, are easier than others — like opening a bank account in your new home country.
+With a little foresight and lots of lists, your to-dos don’t have be daunting.

-Even if you consider yourself a laid-back traveler, it could still be worthwhile to at least give these lists a once-over before you move to the United States – because we all forget things in the excitement and nervousness of a life-changing decision.
+Even if you consider yourself a laid-back traveler, it’s worthwhile to give our lists a once-over before you move to the United States — because we all forget things in the excitement of a life-changing decision.

 Things to know before you arrive

 - Learn the weather of your destination – you’ll want a nice umbrella, sunscreen, or both – depending on where you land.

 - Tipping is customary, and ranges from 15% to 25% of the cost of the bill (including tax) based on the level of service.